Concrete Form Types

 Standard concrete patios, sidewalks or other projects simply have a square lumber frame to hold in the concrete.
 The framing, typically 2x4 lumber, must be set square and level with the inside dimensions equal to the size of the slab.

-After setting the location of the lumber, drive in wood stakes around the outside of the lumber.
+After setting the location of the lumber, drive in wood stakes around the outside of the framing.
 The stakes are typically also made from 2x4 boards, and should be at least one foot long.
 Cut one end of the boards to a sharp point and drive them into the subgrade about every three feet, making sure to support the corners of the form.

 Attach the form boards to the stakes with heavy screws, then screw together the corners.
 Finally, coat the inside edges of the boards with vegetable oil or specialized form oil so the concrete won’t stick to the boards.